makersacademy/bowling-challenge/README.md

 - There is zero validation on user input at present (so e.g. the user can input >10 pins).
 - The event loop behind the scenes is still slightly creaky, hence there is a 'frame 11' created behind the scenes.
 Needs some more thought and refactoring.
 - There is no rules prompting for users - e.g. they must know to press the submit button again for bonus shots.
+- I wasn't able to fully separate out bonus scores from 'normal' scores as much as I would like without introducing different bugs.

 Technical issues I was not able to solve in the time we had:
 ====